John McCoy

 I use a combination of behavioral experiments and formal modeling, drawing on ideas and techniques from psychology, economics, marketing, Bayesian statistics, and computer science.

-Much of my work relates to some combination of crowd wisdom and forecasting, measuring preferences and beliefs, and semantic cognition and its applications.
+Much of my work relates to two main themes: measurement at the level of individuals and crowds of both beliefs and preferences, and consumer semantic cognition.
 For more details, see my CV.

 Selected research